Wrightsville, Pennsylvania

 Wrightsville is a borough in York County, Pennsylvania, United States.
-The population was 2,257 at the 2020 census.
-Wrightsville borough has a police department, historic society, and a volunteer fire company.
+The population was 2,257 at the time of the 2020 census.
+It is part of the York–Hanover metropolitan area.

 History

 According to a plaque at Samuel S. Lewis State Park, which overlooks Wrightsville and the Susquehanna River, Wrightsville was among George Washington's choices as the location of the capital of the United States.

 The world's longest covered bridge, at 5,600 ft, once spanned the Susquehanna from Wrightsville to neighboring Columbia in Lancaster County.
 Built in 1814, it was destroyed by high water and ice in 1832.
-A replacement bridge was burned the night of June 28, 1863, by state militia during the Gettysburg Campaign in the American Civil War.
+A replacement bridge was burned the night of June 28, 1863, by state militia during the Gettysburg campaign in the American Civil War.
 Confederate troops under John Brown Gordon formed a bucket brigade to save the town from fire.
 Yet another replacement covered bridge was destroyed by a windstorm a few years later.